hdrayka9060/Black-Friday-Sales-Analysis/README.md

 ## Dataset

-The dataset used for this project i.e `black_friday_sales.csv`, contains the raw data for Black Friday sales.
+The dataset used for this project i.e `BlackFriday.csv`, contains the raw data for Black Friday sales.

 ## Requirements